Training Device Setup

 Additionally, the Paddle Power Trainer incorporates dual elastic resistance cords, producing bilateral arm training stimulus, especially to the upper arm, which is a unique/patented characteristic of the Paddle Power Trainer.

-This characteristic of the elastic resistance cords used by the Paddle Power Trainer therefore enables effective technique sessions, where paddle velocity and stroke rate may be slower, with the added benefit of variable resistance.
+This characteristic of the elastic resistance cords used by the Paddle Power Trainer therefore enables effective technique sessions, where velocity and stroke rate may be slower, with the added benefit of variable resistance.
 In fact, all types of training may be performed using the Paddle Power Trainer owing to its infinitely variable resistance options ranging from Strength, Power, Endurance, Speed and Technique and anything in between.

 Exercise Power Trainer